run-ai/docs/docs/admin/runai-setup/installation-types.md

 Run:ai consists of two components:

 * The Run:ai [Cluster](../../../home/components/#the-runai-cluster).
 One or more data-science GPU clusters hosted by the customer (on-prem or cloud).
-* The Run:ai [Control plane](../../../home/components/#the-runai-cloud) or _Backend_.
+* The Run:ai [Control plane](../../../home/components/#the-runai-cloud).
 A single entity that monitors clusters, sets priorities, and business policies.

 <!-- ![img/architecture.png](img/architecture.png) -->